 If you are an entertainment industry professional you may need to correct your listing.
 This page provides all the information to enable you to submit additions/corrections to your own credits.

 To avoid any misunderstandings, please keep in mind the following before you attempt to add or change your listing:

 - We collect and display most types of film-related information but there are some kind of credits that we don't list yet.
 We will only list information that fits our criteria and we reserve the right to reject/delete information at any time for any reason, especially if we are unable to verify it.

-For example we don't list appearances/work in music video clips or commercials or stage plays.
+For example we don't list appearances/work in stage plays.
 This type of information may be listed in the "Other Works" section of a person's biographical information (click here for an example) but will not appear directly under his/her filmography.
 Moreover we will only list credits that fit our criteria and we reserve the right to reject/delete information at any time for any reason, especially if we are unable to verify it.

 Ineligible credits can still be added as part of a separate resume.
 Please visit IMDbPro Resume Services for more information.

 - The IMDb is a title-based database.
-What this means is that data collected in the IMDb is centered around film titles, not individual people's credits: we can only add credits to existing titles.
+What this means is that data collected in IMDb is centered around film titles, not individual people's credits: we can only add credits to existing titles.
 If you have worked on a film or TV movie that we don't list yet and want your filmography to reflect that, you need to add the new title before your credit can be added to it.